xuhdev/max_mnist/README.md

  'probability': fields.Float(required=True)
  })
  ```

+ _NOTE_: These fields can very depending on the model.

 4. Place the prediction code under `_predict` method in `code/model.py`.
    In the above step, we have defined two outputs.
 Now we need to extract these two results